Multistage Hierarchical Capture-Recapture Models: Multistage Computing for Capture-Recapture

-where $[y_i|p]$ is a binomial probability mass function with $J$ trials and probability $p$.
+where $[y_i|p]$ is a binomial probability mass function with $J$ trials and probability $p$ and the indicator function $\mathbbm{1}_{\{y_i=0\}}$ equals one when its condition is met and zero otherwise.
 The product of data and process models can be marginalized over $z_i$ to yield the full likelihood component for individual $i$

 which implies a mixture that is equivalent to a zero-inflated binomial model.

 Following \cite{king2016capture}, we partition the data into those that were observed $\mathbf{y}_{1:n}$ and those that were augmented $\mathbf{y}_{(n+1):M}$ (as zeros).
 This allows us to express the posterior distribution from (\ref{eq:fullpost}) as proportional to (with respect to $p$ and $\psi$) the product of two terms